 The aim of this thesis was to explain controversies in the evolution of plastids using bioinformatics approaches and to provide a valuable resource – a plastid database for future investigations on this organelle.
 In more detail, I was to do:

+create a freely available database facilitating access to information on plastids that can contribute to further analyses aimed at unraveling the intricate evolutionary history of these organelles;

 perform phylogenetic analysis of major groups possessing plastids, with a particular focus on archaeplastids and chromalveolates;

 determine the acquisition age of plastids in major groups with primary and higher order plastids;

-verify hypotheses describing the origin of historic Chromalveolata supergroup and plastid evolution within its lineages;
+verify hypotheses describing the origin of historic Chromalveolata supergroup and plastid evolution within its lineages.

-create a freely available database facilitating access to information on plastids that can contribute to further analyses aimed at unraveling the intricate evolutionary history of these organelles.

 Materials and methods